 - Complain to the local authority

-Complain to the Education Funding Agency instead of the local authority if both the following apply:
+Complain to the Education and Skills Funding Agency (ESFA) instead of the local authority if both the following apply:

 - the school is an academy or free school